 Patients who want to reduce excess cheek and neck fat can also opt for liposuction.
 Additionally, it can be performed alongside other procedures, to help give your face a slimmer, more defined contour.

 There are three sections of your thighs that can benefit from liposuction, and they're often all treated together.
 First, liposuction can be performed on the outer thigh "saddlebags" to enhance the patient's overall shape.
-The inner thighs can also be contoured (to help give the patient a thigh "gap" when standing), and the anterior thigh, which is the "banana roll" area, can be shaped to give the buttocks a firmer, more defined appearance.
+The inner thighs can also be contoured (to help give the patient a thigh "gap" when standing), and the posterior thigh, which is the "banana roll" area, can be shaped to give the buttocks a firmer, more defined appearance.

 Though women can undergo chest/breast liposuction, this is more common for men than women.
 Men who may suffer from gynecomastia or older men who may have suffered a loss of muscle mass can look to liposuction to remove excess, unwanted fat.

 Less common is liposuction in the lower leg area, but lower leg reshaping can help you to maintain a proportionate, slimmer profile.